-Shares in the Corporation provide an 8% fixed return, paid monthly, to both Series A Preferred Shares and Series B Preferred Shares shareholders.
+Shares in the Corporation provide an annual 8% fixed return, paid monthly, for Series A Preferred Shares and a target 8% to 10% annual return, paid monthly for Series B and F Preferred Shares.

-- The Series A Preferred Shares trade on the Jamaican Stock Exchange (JSE: ELMIC) - The Series B and Series H Preferred Shares are not listed on a securities exchange and are considered restricted securities available from exempt market dealers in the Canadian private capital markets
+- The Series A Preferred Shares trade on the Jamaican Stock Exchange (JSE: ELMIC) - The Series B, F and H Preferred Shares are not listed on a securities exchange and are considered restricted securities available from exempt market dealers in the Canadian private capital markets

-The Series B and H Preferred Shares are subject to restrictions respecting transferability and resale, including a restriction that no shareholder can trade the shares before the date that is four months and a day after the date the Corporation becomes a reporting issuer in any province or territory of Canada.
+The Series B, F and H Preferred Shares are subject to restrictions respecting transferability and resale, including a restriction that no shareholder can trade the shares before the date that is four months and a day after the date the Corporation becomes a reporting issuer in any province or territory of Canada.

-The Corporation is not a reporting issuer in any province or territory of Canada, and therefore the Series B Preferred Shares are subject to an indefinite hold period.
+The Corporation is not a reporting issuer in any province or territory of Canada, and therefore the Series B and F Preferred Shares are subject to an indefinite hold period.
 They cannot be traded but they can be redeemed under the terms of our redemption policy as described in the Offering Memorandum.
-The Series B Preferred Shares are only available to qualified investors through Exempt Market Dealers.
+The Series B and F Preferred Shares are only available to qualified investors through Exempt Market Dealers.